libtcod/python-tcod/docs/tcod/getting-started.rst

 The `integer_scaling` parameter to :any:`Context.present` prevents the console from being slightly stretched, since the console will rarely be the prefect size a small border will exist.
+This border is black by default but can be changed to another color.

-You'll need to consider things like the console being too small for your code to handle or the tiles being small compared to an extra large monitor resolution.  :any:`Context.recommended_console_size` can be given a minimum size that it will never go below.
+You'll need to consider things like the console being too small for your code to handle or the tiles being small compared to an extra large monitor resolution.  :any:`Context.new_console` can be given a minimum size that it will never go below.

+You can call :any:`Context.new_console` every frame or only when the window is resized.
+This example creates a new console every frame instead of clearing the console every frame and replacing it only on resizing the window.

 Example::